-The US Court of Appeals for the Federal Circuit yesterday, March 28, overturned a district court decision and handed a victory to pharmaceutical companies Endo and Mallinckrodt.
+The US Court of Appeals for the Federal Circuit yesterday, August 6, affirmed a US International Trade Commission decision to uphold a patent related to E. coli bacteria.

 Hooper, Lundy and Bookman has appointed Andrew Woodmansee to head up a new IP practice at the firm.

 A subsidiary of Irish pharmaceutical company Allergan is to pay a combined total of $2.7 million to three organisations that were part of an antitrust class against the drugmaker.

 The European Union has asked the World Trade Organization to establish a panel on Turkey’s measures on pharmaceutical products.